 Then this year I thought I remembered the webs starting in September.
 It was the 29th of September and I had not seen any oddly shaped kite like webs with cotton bits on it.
 Oh well.

-Then low and behold I looked out my window admiring my white oak tree and there above the bushes was a tiny little oddly shaped kite like web with cotton bits on it.
+Then low and behold I looked out my window admiring my red maple tree and there above the bushes was a tiny, little, oddly shaped, kite-like web with cotton bits on it.
 The granddaughter’s web! (?)